GenZmeY/KF2-CustomTraderInventory/README.md

 # Features
 - remove and/or add items;
+- can preload weapon models (no lags when buying weapons);
 - unlock DLC weapons;
 - correct items sorting (by price);
 - don't have to worry about adding new guns after each Tripware update.